 Creating Sprite Files

-Download this bitmap which has the correct palette for Creatures, and open it in Windows Paint (or similar image editor).
+Download this bitmap which has the correct palette for Creatures, and open it in your chosen image editor.

-Then copy the image from the package to the palette bitmap and save it in bitmap format.
+Then copy the image from the package to the palette bitmap and save it in 24 bit bitmap format.

 You might get distortion due to the limitation of the palette, if you do adjust your original image then re-copy it to the palette bitmap.

-Please note that true black is interpreted by the game as invisible, so if you want part of your sprite to appear black then you must use a near-black.
+Please note that true black is interpreted by the game as invisible.

-Certain shades of white appear in the game as black, so you may have to experiment.
+Certain shades of white appear in the game as black, so you may have to experiment a little.

-If you want multiple images in one sprite, it is useful to number them with the same name after the number e.g.
+If you want multiple images in one sprite, it is very useful to number them with the same name after the number, and use leading zeros.

 00cabbage, 01cabbage, 02cabbage, 03cabbage